For the whole family

 Art-making activities for parents and children in a friendly and playful atmosphere.

-Guided tours at 3 p.m. on Saturdays and Sundays for people through.
+Guided tours start at 3 p.m. on Saturdays and Sundays for people on site.

 Guided tours are offered to organized groups at any time, but reservations are required.

-While offering high-quality educational experiences, our tour formats are adapted and change in accordance with the public health directives.
+While offering high-quality educational experiences, our tour formats are adapted and changed in accordance with the public health directives.

 School group reservation